How Do Water Pipes Burst? Winter Maintenance Tips to Prevent Burst Pipes in Your Home

 One of the most obvious ways to prevent a burst water pipe from occurring is to insulate the pipes with insulation tape or pipe sleeves.
 This should be done on all types of pipes: galvanized, copper and plastic.
 In some cases, even steel pipes must be insulated.
 Also make sure the faucets are turned off to protect them from freezing.
 Pipes may freeze when exposed to the elements outside on an unheated home or building.

-• Don’t Turn Off Your Faucets
+- Don’t Turn Off Your Faucets

 When the temperatures are extremely low, make sure you keep one or two of your faucets running very slowly.
-The movement of the water should help prevent your pipes from freezing.
+The movement of the water should help prevent your pipes from freezing. - Direct Your Heat

 If you can, direct warm air to the colder, unheated areas of your house.
 This will result in a more even distribution of warm air throughout the entire house.
-If this is not possible, open cabinet doors to let warmer air circulate around the pipes, especially if your sinks are located along an outside wall.
+If this is not possible, open cabinet doors to let warmer air circulate around the pipes, especially if your sinks are located along an outside wall. - Use Heat Tape

 Heat tape is a quick and easy solution you can implement yourself.
-Apply the heat tape to any pipes you think will benefit from an extra layer of insulation.
+Apply the heat tape to any pipes you think will benefit from an extra layer of insulation. - Check for Leaks

 The best way to stay warm in the cold weather is to make sure there are no air leaks around your house.
 The prime spots to look for leaks are around dryer vents, electrical wiring and other areas that have been neglected.
 Take a look around your home and be sure to caulk up any holes that let in outside air.
-Make sure you have plenty of insulation too, as that will help keep heat inside your home and out of the elements.
+Make sure you have plenty of insulation too, as that will help keep heat inside your home and out of the elements. - When Out of Town

 If you’re planning on being away from your home for a long time during the winter, make sure to turn off the water mains and drain the water system.